farabi/MyLittleRadio/README.md

 ### Modules

-- Data Module: Responsible for API interactions; the Station model is directly mapped from server responses.
+- **Data Module**: Responsible for API interactions; the Station model is directly mapped from server responses.
-- Domain Module: Encapsulates business logic; includes Station entities mapped from the model of the Data module.
-It follows dependency inversion with the re-implementation of initialization of `DependencyKey`.
+- **Domain Module**: Encapsulates business logic, includes Station entities mapped from the model of the Data module.
-- Feature Modules [Presentation]: Each feature module would have a composition of TCA components (Store, state, action) and View, which map Domain entities to UI-friendly view states.
+- **Feature Modules** [Presentation]: Each feature module would have a composition of TCA components (Store, state, action) and View, which map Domain entities to UI-friendly view states.

 <img src="Images/CleanLittleRadio.drawio.png" >